 Talk Therapy and Benzo Recovery

-CBT or cognitive behavioral therapy is considered the “gold standard” in the treatment of anxiety.41
+CBT or cognitive behavioral therapy is considered the “gold standard” for talk therapy for the treatment of anxiety.41

 In fact, studies such as Mayo-Wilson et al’s published in The Lancet have shown CBT has a superior therapeutic value than drugs, and the positive results last much longer.61,62

 The trend toward talk therapy is growing around the globe.
 For instance, the Mental Health Foundation of Scotland, Wales, and Northern Ireland recommend talk therapy for the treatment of numerous psychiatric conditions, such as anxiety, depression, obsessive-compulsive disorder, PTSD, schizophrenia, and others.
 It is evidence-based therapy and as an alternative to Klonopin, it poses no risk of addiction or impaired neurochemistry.60